Workwear by EN Spec

 - EN1827 = Half-masks without inhalation valve, with dismantle-able filters, against gases and particles

-All Personal Protective Equipment (PPE) supplied by Mammoth Workwear meets or exceeds the minimum safety requirements set out in EU legislation to the current European Normalisation standard; these standards are constantly being revised and updated.
+All Personal Protective Equipment (PPE) we supply meets or exceeds the minimum safety requirements set out in EU legislation to the current European Normalisation standard; these standards are constantly being revised and updated.
 This guide is for reference only; if you are unsure of the particulars required for your safety clothing then speak with your employer or contact the (HSE) Health & Safety Executive or visit their website listed below.

 As well as EN Specifications all Personal Protective Equipment (PPE) also carries a CE marking, CE is French for Conformité Européenne or European Conformity in English.
 Having the CE marking means that the product has undergone testing and procedures to assess its safety level meets that of the conformity for that particular product.
 For full details on CE marking and what it means visit the Department of Trade & Industry (DTI) website.